All Episodes

 Let me run this by you.

-I I just they were probably genius.
+I just, they were probably genius.

-And the president's response was to disrupt the porn watching habits on the internet of six North Koreans who are already overfed.
+And the president's response was to disrupt the porn-watching habits on the internet of six North Koreans who are already overfed.

 I mean, nobody in North Korea watches the internet.

-I don't think the Japanese were doing this to start a war or harm relations with North Korea, but I I think I probably better not go any further.
+I don't think the Japanese were doing this to start a war or harm relations with North Korea, but I think I probably better not go any further.

-I I don't want to I don't want to disparage Gloria and her father and their view of the Japanese.
+I don't want to disparage Gloria and her father and their view of the Japanese.

 We'll be right back.